- 0.1 Be cautious with the mainland based services

 It also has a DNS leakproof system, to ensure all of your traffic is encrypted, even accounting for network or hardware failures.

 As an added bonus, the clients come equipped with ad-block, malware, and IP checker, to reduce obtrusive content, and further protect your personal data from malicious software and persons.

 For reasons, ranging from your PC sleeping, to the network disconnecting; your outgoing traffic can become unprotected — revealing your actual IP address.
-When this happens, it becomes incredibly easy for your personally identifiable information to become a target for hackers or spy agencies.
+When this happens, it becomes incredibly easy for your personally identifiable information to become a target for hackers or spy corporations.

 TorGuard comes equipped with a kill-switch to prevent leaks.
 It will kill your connection in the event of application malfunction.